Yield: 8×4″ loaf small batch brownies // Total Time: 30 min. // Disclaimer: This post includes affiliate links. // Updated 1/1/23.

 Get those perfectly crackled brownie tops

-The secret to getting those perfectly crackled tops is all in the eggs!
-In my perfect fudge brownies recipe I beat together the eggs and sugar separately for ~4-5 minutes which helps contribute to a wonderful, fool-proof crackled top every time.
-However, this recipe is small batch and meant for when you want brownies without a ton of hassle.
-So, to get a slightly crackled top just be sure to vigorously beat in the egg for at least 1 minute!
+- The secret to getting those perfectly crackled tops in this small batch brownie recipe is all in the eggs!
+In my perfect fudge brownies recipe, I beat together the eggs and sugar separately for ~4-5 minutes which helps contribute to a wonderful, fool-proof crackled top every time.
+However, this recipe is a small batch and meant for when you want brownies without a ton of hassle.
+So, to get a slightly crackled top just be sure to vigorously beat in the egg for at least 1 minute.

 How to get perfect brownie slices